Poland coach loses job after team's World Cup performance - WHIZ News

-WARSAW, Poland (AP) — The Polish soccer association will not extend the contact of national team coach Czesław Michniewicz after an analysis of the team’s performance at the World Cup in Qatar.
+WARSAW, Poland (AP) — Poland coach Czesław Michniewicz will not have his contract renewed, the country’s national soccer association said Thursday.

-Michniewicz’s contract ends on Dec.
-31. The association said Thursday it will soon start looking for a new coach.

-The Polish association acknowledged that Michniewicz took over at a difficult time and said he had achieved some success, leading the team to the knockout rounds of the World Cup for the first time in 36 years.
+Michniewicz, whose contract ends on Dec.
+31, led the team into the knockout rounds at the World Cup in Qatar for the first time in 36 years.

 “For this, Czesław Michniewicz deserves thanks,” Polish soccer association president Cezary Kulesza said in a statement.

+Kulesza said the body will soon start looking for a new coach.

+Polish media reported that senior players were dissatisfied with the coach after the team’s 3-1 loss to France in the round of 16.
+The issue of player bonuses, which had been expected to be paid by the government, reportedly caused division in the camp in Qatar.

-But the association said it considered others issues as well, including the “further functioning of the national team and the direction of its development.”
+The soccer association said its decision took into account the “further functioning of the national team and the direction of its development.”

-It said that it would begin soon to look for a new coach who will lead the national team in qualifying for the European Championship.
+Michniewicz took over from Paulo Sousa in January.
+Sousa, who is Portuguese, left to join Brazilian club Flamengo.

+Michniewicz took Poland through the World Cup qualifying playoffs in March, beating Sweden after Russia was removed from the competition by FIFA.

 “The new coach must also improve the image of the national team and rebuild the trust of the fans,” Kulesza said.